 Upon completion of detox, your team of doctors will work with you to develop a medical plan that highlights your unique therapy requirements, the type of treatment you will receive, and a relapse prevention plan.
 These are subject to change if you don’t respond as anticipated, and the staff will adjust your plan accordingly.

 Depending on your needs, you could be placed in either an inpatient residential treatment or an intensive outpatient program.
 Residential treatment will have you living on-site for up to 90 days, whereas outpatient will have you attending regularly scheduled therapy sessions throughout a given week.
-This is a more popular option for those with responsibilities they cannot neglect, such as work or school.
+This is a more popular option for those with responsibilities they cannot put aside, such as work or school.

 In addiction treatment, you will receive personalized care that is aimed at addressing the root of your addiction.
 This will be done by implementing several different therapies allowing you to build coping skills, basic human functions, and tools to help deal with triggers accordingly.
 Behavioral therapies are most commonly utilized in preventing relapse.